 Management Success Series Tip #10: Manage Like Bobby Fischer

 In 1972, American Bobby Fischer won the World Chess Championship by beating Boris Spassky of the Soviet Union.
 It was a match publicized worldwide as the battle between two superpowers.
-Though both nations had massive nuclear arsenals, this particular battle was fought with figurines on a game board.
+While both nations had massive nuclear arsenals, this particular battle was fought with figurines on a game board.

-This is like the experience of business leaders.
-We as managers have goals and objectives that we need to meet over a given period of time.
-These goals may be set by our manager, by our investors or in some cases, by ourselves.
-Good management requires that we establish a strategy and plan that enables us to deliver against these objectives.
+Turning to business, as a manager and leader, we have goals and objectives that need to meet over a given period of time.
+These goals may be set by our boss, by our investors or in some cases, by ourselves.
+Good management practice suggests we should establish strategies and plans that enables us to deliver against these objectives.
 After all, why bother setting goals if we are not going to try to meet them?
-As in chess, or any game that requires strategy, sticking with our strategy when it is working helps us maintain an advantage.
-When things are not going our way, we have to adapt and adjust.
+As in chess, when things are going well in business, we typically press on and stick with our initial plan.
+But when the business climate changes and our organization begins to struggle, it’s time to adapt.

 2. Play Your Moves in a Controlled Fashion

 In chess, we have a series of pieces on the board.
 Each piece serves a purpose and has unique abilities and limitations.
 On a continuous basis, we deliberately examine the board and take note of where our pieces are, as well as those of our opponent.
 Our strategy to win reveals itself with every small move over the entire course of the entire game.

 In business and in management, we are very much playing chess.
 We move people around and assign different work and tasks to be done.
 We try to develop our staff and give them experiences that will help them be more effective in the future.
 As with chess pieces, every employee has strengths and capabilities that are unique.
 Our job is to best position our employees to maximize the value and benefit of their individual skills.
 Good leaders don’t just delegate an assignment to the nearest person; they look at their players and assign work that best aligns with their skills as part of a larger plan and strategy.